Vegas shooter wired $100,000 to girlfriend's home country last week

-Las Vegas shooter Stephen Paddock wired $100,000 to an account in his live-in girlfriend’s home country of the Philippines in the week before he unleashed the worst mass shooting in modern U.S. history, according to multiple senior law enforcement officials.
+Las Vegas shooter Stephen Paddock wired $100,000 to an account in his live-in girlfriend’s home country, the Philippines, in the week before he unleashed the worst mass shooting in modern U.S. history, according to multiple senior law enforcement officials.

-But while officials have confirmed that Marilou Danley was in the Philippines on Sunday when Paddock opened fire on a crowd attending a country music festival on the Vegas Strip, it was not known whether the money was for her, her family, or another purpose.
+But while officials have confirmed that Marilou Danley was in the Philippines on Sunday when Paddock opened fire on a crowd attending a country music festival on the Las Vegas Strip, it was not known whether the money was for her or her family or for another purpose.

 Danley, 62, who had traveled to Hong Kong on Sept.
-25, could fill in some of the blanks when she returns to the U.S. on Wednesday, the officials said.
+25, could fill in some of the blanks when she returns to the United States on Wednesday, the officials said.
 Her arrival airport was not known.

-"We anticipate some information from her shortly," said Clark County Sheriff Joe Lombardo.
+"We anticipate some information from her shortly," Clark County Sheriff Joe Lombardo said.
 "She is currently a person of interest."

 Paddock's still-stunned brother, Eric Paddock, said he suspects the money was to take care of Danley.

-Note: CORRECTION (Oct.
-3, 2017, 5:35 p.m.): An earlier version of this article incorrectly described the resolution of a 2012 court case involving Stephen Paddock.
-Paddock owed $270 in court costs at the time of his death Sunday; he was not owed $270.